 The Australian Bureau of Statistics conducts regular surveys to measure the incidence of disability in Australia, and the need for support for older people and people with disabilities, to provide a demographic profile of people with disability compared with the general population.
-The most recent survey was conducted across Australia in 2015 and this is the fourth survey of its type since 2003, and the following infographic provides a summary of the results of the survey:
+The most recent survey was conducted across Australia in 2015 and this is the fourth survey of its type since 2003, and the infographic on page 17 provides a summary of the results of the survey.